1959 Atlantic hurricane season: Tropical Storm Edith

-Tropical Storm Eight
+Late August tropical storm

 A dissipating cold front spawned a low pressure over the central Atlantic Ocean on August 26.
 Moving slowly northward, the system organized into a tropical storm on August 28, and a day later, an approaching cold front turned the storm to the east-northeast.
 Based on ship observations, it is estimated that the storm reached peak winds of 65 mph on August 31.
 By September 3, the storm transitioned into an extratropical cyclone as it interacted with the cold front, located halfway between Newfoundland and the Azores.
 A day later, the storm was absorbed by a larger extratropical storm southwest of Iceland.
 The storm was added to the Atlantic hurricane database in 2016.

-Tropical Storm Nine
+September tropical storm

 On September 6, a broad low pressure area developed between the Bahamas and Bermuda.
 The system moved northward, organizing into a tropical storm on September 9.
 The system had a large wind field, and was likely a subtropical cyclone.
 Moving northwestward at first, the storm turned to the northeast ahead of a cold front, with sustained winds of around 45 mph.
 Nantucket island in Massachusetts reported sustained winds of 39 mph during the storm's passage.
 On September 11, the storm interacted with the cold front, becoming an extratropical storm, which lasted until September 14.
 The storm was added to the Atlantic hurricane database in 2016.